valentimsousa/Toogler/README.md

              * ButtonGreen: 0
              * ButtonRed: 0

-IButtonFeature is a interface with "IsButtonEnabled" prop, which read the configuration and returns a value (true/false).
+IButtonFeature is a interface with "IsButtonEnabled" prop, which read the configuration and returns a value (true/false) and a "setConfigurationValue" prop.
 If configuration name not exists it will throw a ButtonFeatureNotFoundException.
 ButtonFeature is the implementation of IButtonFeature.